siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 212 Weak-Field Gravity from Symmetric Constitutive Closure.md

 So within the symmetric constitutive summary used here, chapter 13 no longer rests on light bending alone.
 The full static weak-field benchmark set is recovered from one and the same transport geometry.
-Appendix 215 then isolates the deeper factor-of-two point: a null electromagnetic probe carries two equal stress channels, and any complete weak-field interaction with a static mass closure must couple to both.
-Appendix 216 then reduces the remaining open gravity step to one explicit coefficient in the leading weak-field interaction operator.
+Appendices 215 and 216 then isolate the deeper factor-of-two point: a null electromagnetic probe carries two equal stress channels, and a static toroidal closure samples both through its axial line.